abelcheung/rifiuti2/_posts/2019-05-09-version-0-7-0-released.md

 XP compatibility by using Vista-only API somewhere during 2.43 version.
 * File output is always in UTF-8 encoding now (without Byte Order Mark).
 Users are expected to open it with UTF-8 capable text editors.
+* 32 and 64 bit binaries are bundled as separated zip files.
+On the surface it means less bloat, though this change actually arised from need of compromise for Windows building platform (Appveyor).